-My presets are designed for loud (90db+) live performance in a band mix, so the amp and drive tone is very midrange focused.
-The bass and treble are dialed back a bit.
-I use an EQ to high pass at 50-100hz and usually low pass at 10k or lower.
-This may sound darker and not sound as full as you are used to when listening in isolation but in a mix it will stand out and sound great.
+My presets are designed for loud (90db+) live performance in a band mix, so the amp and drive tone is darker than you may be expecting.
+This may not sound as full as you are used to when listening in isolation but in a live mix it will stand out and sound great.
 Trust me on this one.

 All of my presets are designed to be used in stomp mode on Snapshot 1.
 Some presets have an ambient volume swell pad sound on Snapshot 4.
 This allows you to quickly and seamlessly switch to ambient parts without sacrificing a footswitch in stomp mode.
-The rest of the Snapshots are unused.
-If you want to use the other snapshots, it’s a good idea to copy Snapshot 1 and overwrite the others, as there could be some weird settings on the other snapshots.
+The rest of the Snapshots are unused by default.
+Feel free to modify the other snapshots to best fit your workflow.

 Stomp Mode: 10 stomps - in stomp mode, this gives me 10 stomps as opposed to the 8 default